joyant-s-g-j/joyant-s-g-j/README.md

 <div>
 <h3>About me</h3>
 <br/>
-Hi, I'm Joyant Sheikhar Gupta Joy, a passionate Computer Science and Engineering (CSE) student from Bangladesh, dedicated to proving that CSE is where creativity leads revolution.
+Hi, I'm a passionate Computer Science and Engineering (CSE) student from Bangladesh, dedicated to proving that CSE is where creativity leads revolution.
 I specialize in C, C++, Python, DSA, OOP with Python, HTML, CSS, JavaScript, Django (for backend), and MySQL.
 Currently exploring Django for scalable web solutions.
 Let's connect to explore opportunities in the tech industry!

  </div>